nerves-networking/vintage_net_wizard/README.md

 ## Running the example

-The example builds a Nerves firmware image for a Raspberry Pi Zero W, Raspberry Pi 3 or Raspberry Pi 4 that demonstrates the wizard.
-The wizard will run on the first boot and after a button has been held down for 5 seconds.
+The example builds a Nerves firmware image for supported Nerves devices that demonstrates the wizard.
+The wizard will run on the first boot and also after a button has been held down for 5 seconds.

 For the button to work, you'll need to wire up a button to GPIO 17/pin 11 and 3v3/pin 1 on the Raspberry Pi's GPIO header.
 See the image below for the